sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 * Files larger than 1 MB are excluded*
 * Binary files are excluded
-* Files other then UTF-9 are excluded
+* Files other than UTF-8 are excluded

 *You can use the [search.largeFiles](https://docs.sourcegraph.com/admin/config/site_config#search-largeFile) keyword to specify files to be indexed and searched regardless of size.